0%

 user_id = user_session.user.login_id

-user_roles = user_session.user.roles # Get roles from the session
+user_roles = user_session.user.roles # Get those roles!

-print(f"User {user_id} is authorized with roles: {', '.join(user_roles)}.
-Agent is active.")
+print(f"User {user_id} is authenticated with roles: {', '.join(user_roles)}.
+Agent is now active.")

 agent = ClaudePaymentAgent(claude_api_key)